Contact & Hours

 Students may view their placement results online in the student information system at: https://eweb1.laccd.edu/WebStudent/signon.asp

-No. Students taking the assessment may only assess once a year (1) years.
-This also applies to students who have assessed at any LACCD campus.
-Please note that no retests are permitted if a student begins the sequence of courses they originally placed in..
+No. Students taking the assessment may only assess once (1) a year.
+This also applies to students who have assessed at any Los Angeles Community College District campus.
+Please note that no retests are permitted if a student begins the sequence of courses they originally placed in and received a grade.

 The Assessment Center issues Los Angeles Valley College placement scores only.
-Students must complete a Placement Result Request and Release Form [Word doc: 76KB] ( print it, fill it out ,sign it, and send it), email it to firstname.lastname@example.org, or fax it to 818-947-2826
+Students must complete a Placement Result Request and Release Form ( print it, fill it out ,sign it, and send it), email it to hernanG12@lavc.edu, or fax it to 818-947-7282.

 All requests must include: